revoxhere/duino-coin/README.md

   <br>
 </h1>

 ## Duino-Coin Website

 This branch of the Duino-Coin repository contains the code for the Duino-Coin website located at [https://duinocoin.com](https://duinocoin.com).

+## License

+The Duino-Coin website is distributed under the MIT License.
+See the `LICENSE` file for more information.

 ## Website maintainers